-• FEMA - Pre-Disaster Mitigation (PDM) Grants
+- FEMA Pre-Disaster Mitigation (PDM) Grants - o Funds support state and local governments, tribes, and territories through capacity

-- and capacity-building to enable them to identify mitigation actions and implement projects that reduce risks posed by natural hazards and provide a significant opportunity to reduce future losses. - Must meet the eligibility requirements of FEMA Notice of Funding Opportunitiy for Building Resilient Infrastructure and Communities (BRIC) grant program, including the cost share requirement, benefit cost ratio, and environmental and historic preservation requirements.
+- and capacity-building to enable them to identify mitigation actions and implement projects that reduce risks posed by natural hazards and provide a significant opportunity to reduce future losses. - Must meet the eligibility requirements of FEMA Notice of Funding Opportunity for Building Resilient Infrastructure and Communities (BRIC) grant program, including the cost share requirement, benefit cost ratio, and environmental and historic preservation requirements.
 All projects applications must be accompanied by a letter of support from the appropriate state agency affirming project eligibility